-What is it that sets our style apart from other photography and even
+What is it that sets our reportage style apart from other photography and even

 from the ‘classic’ documentary wedding photographer?

 7. It’s about creating a piece of art.
-‘Documentary’ can be a misleading title – if you were to watch a documentary on TV in most cases you’d probably be expecting to simply watch a factual record of someone or something that has happened, whereas watching a movie with carefully directed actors you’d probably expect something a little more imaginative and creative.
+One reason why the term Reportage wedding photography is often used in place of the word documentary is that ‘Documentary’ can be a misleading title – if you were to watch a documentary on TV in most cases you’d probably be expecting to simply watch a factual record of someone or something that has happened, whereas watching a movie with carefully directed actors you’d probably expect something a little more imaginative and creative.
 Whilst in our definition of the documentary wedding photographer role we indeed seek a truthful representation of an event based on real people rather than actors, we also want to capture images that stand out every bit as much as a directed portrait and photographed with just as much flair and creativity.
 Though we’re lucky enough to be able to call it a full time job, our wedding photography is a creative pursuit, not simply a financial one.

 Beyond this though we strive to take photographs that are not just interesting to those directly involved in the wedding or even to those with a general interest in wedding photography; we want our photographs to be exciting and dynamic enough that even a passing stranger could see and connect with the images.
 We want to be great photographers, not just great wedding photographers and create original, character driven photographs that escape the classic wedding clichés and offer a fresh perspective.